nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 ## Quick start

-1. Ensure you have Java `11` in your Computer.
+1. Ensure you have Java `11` installed on your Computer.

 1. Download the latest `assetbook.jar` from [here](https://github.com/AY2324S2-CS2103T-W12-3/tp/releases).

-1. Copy the file to the folder you want to use as the _home folder_.
+1. Copy the file into the folder you want to use as the _home folder_.

 1. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar assetbook.jar` command to run the application.<br>
    A GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>